tomthorpe2000/datasciencefoundation-exer02/README.md

 # Springboard Data Science Foundation - Data Wrangling - Exercise 02
 Address missing data in the practice "Titanic" data set.

-The "DataWrangleExer02.R" code accomplishes the assignment.

-The "DataWrangleExer02.Rmd" and "DataWrangleExer02.html" also accomplish the assignment and explores some alternative code that is more efficient and walks through the assignment step by step.

-Testing

-#11
+The code is in the "DataWrangleExer02.Rmd" file with the results shown in the "DataWrangleExer02.html" file.